 Philanthropy and Tax

-Mike Gaffney, KPMG and CFI Board Member and Jackie Harrison, Head of Fund Development, The Community Foundation for Ireland talk about philanthropy and tax
+Mike Gaffney, Chairperson, CFI Board and Jackie Harrison, Head of Fund Development, The Community Foundation for Ireland talk about philanthropy and tax

 Tax Relief on Donations

 We are an independent registered charity and as such contributions may be eligible for a tax deduction or eligible income tax relief may accrue to the donation depending on the circumstances of the donor.
 The Revenue Commissioners have summarised the Scheme of Tax Relief for Donations to eligible charities and other approved bodies, under section 848A, Taxes Consolidation Act 1997.
 Note: The Minister for Finance introduced changes to the Donation scheme operated in accordance with s848A in Budget 2013.
 These changes are applicable to donations from January 1, 2013 and are reflected as appropriately below.

 For advice in relation to tax, we recommend you consult a professional tax adviser.
 Below is a summary of the main tax relief on donations to charity: